 “I think that growth marketers need to be full stack and have an ability to analyze and take action on metrics from any channel at any part of the funnel.”

-1. Opinionated about creative.
+1. They’re opinionated about creative.

 Growth marketers aren’t necessarily the snappiest copywriters, nor do they make the prettiest designs, but they recognize strong creative elements when they see them.